ecashin/flippitydigits/README.md

 ### Building and Running Web Flippity

-You can re-build the CSS and JavaScript and run the development HTTP server with,
+You can copy the files in web/ into a place that a web server will make available, but if you want to change things, you can re-build the CSS and JavaScript and run the development HTTP server with,

     cd web
     make srv

-Then you can access the game at http://127.0.0.1:8118/
+Then you can access the game at http://127.0.0.1:8000/

-The server is a pretty hilarious alternative to cool tools like gulp.
-It runs make on anything that the HTTP client tries to GET.
-It only listens on the loopback IP address.

 ### Building and Running C++ Flippity